HyeonuJeong/Graduation-Project/README.md

 # Graduation-Project
 Java Spring website

-demo video is in my Saramin portfolio.
+demo video is big,
+you can see in my Saramin portfolio.